Colors That Go With Beige — 10 Pleasing Pairings for a Restful Home

 Add a peppering of gold or copper to make the entire scheme shine.

-A sofa is a major contributor to the living room color ideas as the largest piece in the space.
-While many feel a beige sofa looks staid, it offers up a great opportunity to create interesting color palettes in the room.
+A sofa should be a major contributor to your living room color ideas as the largest piece in the space.
+While many feel a beige sofa looks staid, it offers up a great opportunity to play with more interesting color palettes in the room.

 3 paint colors to pair with beige